quicwg/base-drafts/draft-ietf-quic-qpack.md

 bit and the Delta Base Index will be set to zero.

-A header block that does not reference the dynamic table can use any value for Base Index; setting both Largest Reference and Base Index to zero is the most efficient encoding.
+A header block that does not reference the dynamic table can use any value for Base Index; setting Delta Base Index to zero is the most efficient encoding.

 ### Indexed Header Field